 When to Contact a Medical Professional

 Contact your doctor if symptoms of vascular dementia occur.
-Go to the emergency room or call the local emergency number (such as 911) if there is a sudden change in mental status, sensation, or movement.
+Go to the emergency room or call 911 or the local emergency number if there is a sudden change in mental status, sensation, or movement.
 These are emergency symptoms of stroke.

 Control conditions that increase the risk of hardening of the arteries (atherosclerosis) by: